Akakhora: History

 By the time of the establishment of the first permanent colonial settlement at Port Blair (1858), the estimates size of the Kora tribe was about 500 individuals, out of perhaps 3500 Great Andamanese.

 However the tribe was discovered only much later, in the work leading to the 1901 census.
 Like other Andamanese peoples, the Kora were decimated during colonial and post-colonial times, by diseases, alcohol, opium and loss of territory.
 The census of 1901 recorded 96 individuals, which decreased to 71 in 1911, 48 in 1921, and 24 in 1931.

 In 1949, any remaining Kora were relocated, with all other surviving Great Andamanese, to a reservation on Bluff island.
 In 1969 they were relocated again to a reservation on Strait Island.

-By 1980 only one person claimed to be a Kora member, and 1994 the Kora tribe no longer existed as a separate unit.
+By 1980 only one person claimed to be a Kora member, and by 1994 the Kora tribe no longer existed as a separate unit.
 Although descendants of the Kora were still living in the Great Andamanese reservation of Strait Island as of 2006, they identified themselves as members of other tribes, mainly Jeru.
 The last known speaker of the Kora language died in November 2009.
 They were a designated Scheduled Tribe.